-- a list and descriptions of all automatic and manually selectable operating modes, - description of beacon working cycle phases and durations (including for ELT(DT)s the variations in repetition rates, inclusion of homing signals, etc., pre- and post-crash for all modes of activation), - justification of the measurement interval, and - analysis supported by results of battery current measurements, provided in the manufacturer's test report as per Table F-E.1 with content as required or equivalent to Appendix G to Annex F (Part F.7), that identifies: - i. the operating mode that draws the maximum battery energy, and - ii. operating modes that have pulse loads greater than in i. above; - iii. for ELT(DT)s designed to withstand a crash, an assessment of the test condition (with supporting evidence) that maximizes battery energy consumption during the operating lifetime at minimum temperature test, taking into account the variations in the battery energy required to provide 406 MHz transmissions, GNSS receiver operations, homing and locating signals and any other sources of energy consumption that vary between the time prior to and after crash sensor activation.

-(e.g., measure the charge (C) taken from the battery in the first 30 minutes after worst case mode of ELT(DT) activation and again between 30 and 60 minutes after activation.
+- analysis supported by results of battery current measurements, provided in the manufacturer's test report as per Table F-E.1 with content as required or equivalent to Appendix G to Annex F (Part F.7), that identifies: - i. the operating mode that draws the maximum battery energy, and - ii. operating modes that have pulse loads greater than in i. above; - iii. for ELT(DT)s designed to withstand a crash, an assessment of the test condition (with supporting evidence) that maximizes battery energy consumption during the operating lifetime at minimum temperature test, taking into account the variations in the battery energy required to provide 406 MHz transmissions, GNSS receiver operations, homing and locating signals and any other sources of energy consumption that vary between the time prior to and after crash sensor activation. (e.g., measure the charge (C) taken from the battery in the first 30 minutes after worst case mode of ELT(DT) activation and again between 30 and 60 minutes after activation.
 Then activate the crash sensor and measure the charge (C) taken from the battery in the first 30 minutes after crash sensor activation and again between 30 and 60 minutes (assuming that no beacon functions that would change the current consumption vary after 60 minutes) after crash sensor activation.
-Given that the pre-crash ELT(DT) mode of operation is between 10 and 370 minutes, use this data to calculate the pre-crash time that results in the worst case conditions for the operating lifetime test (the point at which switching between pre-crash and post-crash modes results in maximum drain on the battery));
+Given that the pre-crash ELT(DT) mode of operation is between 10 and 370 minutes, use this data to calculate the pre-crash time that results in the worst-case conditions for the operating lifetime test (the point at which switching between pre-crash and post-crash modes results in maximum drain on the battery)); - for multiple beacon model applications - a comparison analysis of average current in all modes that identifies the model with the highest average operating current to be used for type-approval testing;

-e) the beacon operating instructions and /or other owner manuals describing the:
+e) the beacon operating instructions and beacon user documentation describing the:

-- i. beacon type and designation, - ii. beacon specification, - iii. typical operational scenarios and limitations with photos/drawings illustrating beacon configurations for operation with antenna(s) deployed, - iv. system configuration, including external ancillary devices and antennas, if applicable, - v. methods of beacon activation and beacon/antenna deployment,
+- i. beacon type and designation, - ii. beacon specification, - iii. typical operational scenarios and limitations with photos/drawings illustrating beacon configurations for operation with antenna(s) deployed, - iv. system configuration, including external ancillary devices and antennas, if applicable, - v. methods of beacon activation and beacon/antenna deployment, beacon modes of operation and indication, - vi. self-test mode and GNSS self-test mode activation and indication, - vii. battery replacement instructions and battery replacement period,

-- vi. self-test mode and GNSS self-test mode activation and indication, - vii. battery replacement instructions and battery replacement period, - viii. for beacons with voice-transceivers, providing for a design limitation of the voice-transceiver operation, indication of the maximum cumulative transmit-mode 'on' time, and appropriate warnings for the users for beacons with voice-transceivers, providing for design limitation of the voice-transceiver operation, indication of the maximum cumulative transmit-mode 'on' time, and appropriate warnings to the users, that that voice-transceiver transmit operation exceeding the declared maximum cumulative transmit-mode 'on' time will reduce duration of operation of the activated 406-MHz beacon, - ix. for beacons with RLS capability, the operation of the RLS function shall be clearly explained, such that it can be easily understood, including any limitations of the overall RLS system, and - ix.x. for ELT(DT)s a description of any limitations that might result from the beacon being active in an "in-flight" mode beyond the 370-minute limit described as the "in-flight" mode of operation rather than switching to the "post-crash" mode.
+- viii. for beacons with voice-transceivers, providing for a design limitation of the voice-transceiver operation, indication of the maximum cumulative transmit-mode 'on' time, and appropriate warnings for the users for beacons with voice-transceivers, providing for design limitation of the voice-transceiver operation, indication of the maximum cumulative transmit-mode 'on' time, and appropriate warnings to the users, that that voice-transceiver transmit operation exceeding the declared maximum cumulative transmit-mode 'on' time will reduce duration of operation of the activated 406-MHz beacon, - ix. for beacons with RLS capability, the operation of the RLS function, RLS and RLM indication shall be clearly explained, such that it can be easily understood, including any limitations of the overall RLS system, and - x. for ELT(DT)s a description of any limitations that might result from the beacon being active in an "in-flight" mode beyond the 370-minute limit described as the "in-flight" mode of operation rather than switching to the "post-crash" mode.